jeffersongoncalves/filament-logo/README.md

 A simple yet effective Filament plugin that automatically adds the Filament logo to your admin panel.
 This plugin enhances your Filament panel's user experience by displaying the logo in strategic locations:

 - On mobile devices, the logo appears at the top of the panel
-- On desktop, the logo shows in the topbar when the sidebar is collapsed

-This provides consistent branding and navigation across different screen sizes and sidebar states, with zero configuration required.
+This provides consistent branding and navigation across different screen sizes, with zero configuration required.

 ## Installation